KS-ETHDenver2023/AOS-Ring/README.md

 # **Alice's ring - AOS Ring**

-This smart contract developed during the **ETHDenver 2023 hackathon** is a part of our solvency proof : This contract allow anyone to verify an AOS ring signature.
+This smart contract developed during the **ETHDenver 2023 hackathon** is a part of our solvency proof : This contract allow anyone to verify an AOS ring signature based on SECP256k1.

 🎯 Building a simple SoulBound Token for our solvency proof.